techieBrandon/dockerfiles/wso2am/README.md

 # Dockerfile for WSO2 API Manager #
-The Dockerfile define the resources and instructions to build the Docker images with the WSO2 products and runtime configurations.
+The Dockerfile defines the resources and instructions to build the Docker images with the WSO2 products and runtime configurations.

 ## Try it out